uwex-learning-tech/skills-forward-droplets/README.md

-# DROPLETS
+# SKILLS FORWARD DROPLETS
-**version 3.2.9**
+**version 1.0.0**

-A HTML, CSS, and JavaScript framework for Instructional Designers at University of Wisconsin Extended Campus (UWEX).
+A HTML, CSS, and JavaScript framework for the Skills Forward project at University of Wisconsin Extended Campus (UWEX).

 ### How To Use
 1. To start, download the [framework](https://github.com/uwex-learning-tech/droplets-v3/archive/master.zip) (ZIP)